deeptii-20/cse-490g1-final-project/README.md

 2. **We did not have enough hidden layers.**

-    It is possible that we didn't have enough layers for the model to learn the features of the data with our given parameters (epoch, learning rate, weight decay, batch size).
+    It is possible that we didn't have enough layers for the model to find patterns between the input and output vectors and learn the features of the data with our given parameters (epoch, learning rate, weight decay, batch size).

 3. **We did not have good model parameters, specifically the learning rate and weight decay.**

     It is possible that our learning rate was still too large, which caused our model to keep overshooting.
 Our weight decay may have been too large, which caused our model to severely underfit the data and only create one score prediction at a time for each batch of users and tracks.

+4. **We did not use the correct loss function.**
+    We chose to use the MSE loss function we want to minimize the difference between the predicted and actual scores.
+However, it is possible that our loss function prevented our model from being able to properly fit the data and that there is a better loss function that we can use.
 ---

 ## Demo video